briandconnelly/envvar/README.md

 envvar’s `envvar_get` functions can also apply validation logic.
 For this example, let’s set an environment variable called `LAUNCH_DATE` that absolutely, positively must be in the future.
-For now, let’s set it to a date in the past.
+Let’s first set it to a date in the past.

 ``` r
 envvar_set("LAUNCH_DATE" = "1969-07-16")
 ```

-To read `LAUNCH_DATE` and ensure that it is in the future, we can supply a function to `envvar_get_date()` that checks the value.
+To read `LAUNCH_DATE` and ensure that it is in the future, we can supply a `validate` function to `envvar_get_date()` that checks the value.
 If this function returns `FALSE`, an error is raised.

 ``` r
 envvar_get_date("LAUNCH_DATE", validate = \(x) x > Sys.Date())